chanwit/flux-json-schemas/README.md

 # Flux JSON Schemas

 This experimental repo contains an auto-generated Flux JSON schemas for VSCode.
+The pull requests to incorperate this feature into the Flux project are [here](https://github.com/fluxcd/flux2/pull/2107) and [here](https://github.com/fluxcd/pkg/pull/189).

 The schema requires the YAML extension.
 Here's how to find the settings for adding a new schema.